Ankhanh975/SURVAIL-GAME/V3/README.md

 - 30/01/2022: a surface obstacles.surface for static obstacles
 - Zombie behavior: Following it friend, wander
 - 29/01/2022: TODO: freeze on push back
-- 29/01/2022: TODO: on push back: push back on the path back.
 - Demo: https://youtu.be/NoWH5l08dMM
-- 05/02/2022: TODO: move from p5js canvas to html canvas since html canvas is both faster and have more features like ctx.globalAlpha and clearRect() globalCompositeOperation();
+- 05/02/2022: move from p5js canvas to html canvas since html canvas is both faster and have more features like ctx.globalAlpha and clearRect() globalCompositeOperation();
+- 08/02/2022: TODO:
+1. Use collision vector instead of p5js vector => no synchronization required.
+1. Collisions: implement a custom respond when player enters inside obstacles: move player according to normalized vector.
+1. Big mountain now have pre-calculate normalized vector for each obstacles heading to closest free slot.
+1. Implement a drop off particles field for real players.

 ```
 "V1", "V2", V3: I make a new copy when a major refactored version happens.